boliquan/wp-anti-spam/readme.txt

 * Add 'Banned Words' to avoid comments contains banned words.
 * Check 'Disallow Spambots' to avoid spambots.
+* Check 'Disallow Links' to disallow the comments that contain links.
 * Check 'Delete Options' to delete options while deactivate this plugin.
 * Check 'Support Author' to help more people known of WP Anti Spam,in order to help them stay away from spam comments.